iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 | ------------ | ----------------- |
 | 381840       | kiran.patkar      |

-ECSql will apply a property filter on selected rows such that those instances which has at least one property out of set of instance property must exists.
-This improve performance.
+ECSql will apply a property filter on selected rows such that those instances which have at least one property out of set of instance properties must exist.
+This improves performance.

 ```sql
     SELECT $->[ThisPropertyDoesNotExists] from [BisCore].[Element];
 ```

-If `ThisPropertyDoesNotExists` does not exists in `Bis.Element` derived hierarchy then no row will be returned.
-ECSql filter only include rows that must have at least one instance property.
-If any instance does not have any instance property requested then it will will be skipped.
+If `ThisPropertyDoesNotExists` does not exists in the `Bis.Element` derived hierarchy then no row will be returned.
+ECSql filter only includes rows that must have at least one instance property.
+If any instance does not have any instance properties requested, then it will will be skipped.

-## Accessing composite properties like `NavigationProperty`, `Point2d`, `Point3d` or `Struct`s
+## Accessing composite properties like `NavigationProperty`, `Point2d`, `Point3d` or `Struct`

-Only top level instance property can be accessed via `$-><prop>` syntax.
-Doing something like `$->Model.Id` will not not work as of now.
-It might be supported in future but as of now any access-string within a composite property is not supported, if its the only property selected then zero row will be returned.
+Only top level instance properties can be accessed via `$-><prop>` syntax.
+Doing something like `$->Model.Id` will not work.
+It might be supported in the future, but currently any access-string within a composite property will return a zero row if it is the only property selected.

-Following type of properties can directly be use in filters and return strong type value.
+The following type of properties can be used directly in filters to return strong type values.

 - DateTime
 - Integer